-The main Flash memory can also be programmed in-system by the microcontroller executing the programming algorithms out of the secondary Flash memory, or SRAM.
-Since this is a sizable separate block, the application can also continue to operate.
+The main Flash memory can also be programmed in-system by the microcontroller executing the programming algorithms out of the secondary Flash memory, or SRAM (IAP).
 The secondary Flash boot memory can be programmed the same way by executing out of the main Flash memory.
 Table 4 indicates which programming methods can program different functional blocks of the PSD4000.